Mozilla-Data-Collective/datacollective-python/docs/index.md

 ```

 > [!TIP]
-> If an upload is interrupted, rerun the same call.
-The SDK will reuse the
+> If a file upload is interrupted, simply rerun the same function above and the upload will resume from where it left off.
-> saved upload state and only upload missing parts.

 ## Loading and Querying Datasets